-These vegan poke bowls are bursting with flavor!
-Made with pan-fried tofu, juicy mango chunks and macadamia nuts with a gingery dressing, they're both delicious and refreshing — the perfect meal for warm summer days.
+These vegan tofu poke bowls are bursting with flavor!
+Made with pan-fried tofu, juicy mango chunks and macadamia nuts with a gingery dressing, they're both delicious and refreshing.
 The best part: these babies are super easy to meal prep!

-That's what happened to me a few weeks ago.
+I had pretty limited understanding of what makes a poke bowl until recently.
 All I really knew about poke bowl at that point was that it was Hawaiian and usually involved raw fish.
 So whatever, I thought.

 I didn't think poke bowl, even in vegan form, was something I really needed in my life, especially since I already had my sushi bowls.